 Strategy

 The IFS Foundation is a group of independent, charitable organisations formed in 2020 to help break the poverty cycle in Sri Lanka.
-The IFS Foundation was created to build on the work previously completed by employees of IFS in 2019.
-Going forward, the IFS Foundation will take ownership of existing and future projects.
-The charities will continue to invest in a series of developments in partnership with local communities, addressing five key issues.
+These charities collectively invest in a series of projects in partnership with local communities, addressing five key issues.
 You can read more about each focus area below.

-With basics like sanitation in place and quality schools and hospitals nearby, children in rural Sri Lanka stand a better chance of getting a decent education and securing the skills they need to find proper employment.
+With basic infrastructure like sanitation and access to fresh water, as well as quality schools and hospitals nearby, children in rural Sri Lanka stand a better chance of getting a decent education and securing the skills they need to find proper employment.
 The IFS Foundation partners with communities for a minimum of three years.
 Over this time, we hope that each community we work with becomes more autonomous and self-sustaining, so that the IFS Foundation can then help additional communities.

 The aims of the IFS Foundation are guided by the Sustainable Development Goals developed by the United Nations.
-The SDGs have been created to end poverty and improve the lives of everyone.
-Using the SDGs has ensured that the IFS Foundation has clearly identified critical focus areas and can align our work accordingly.
-All IFS Foundation projects align and contribute to SDG 1 – No Poverty, however many of our projects align to additional SDGs.
+Using the SDGs helps the IFS Foundation to clearly identify critical focus areas and align our work accordingly.
+IFS Foundation projects contribute to different and sometimes multiple SDGs.
+Placing local partnerships at the heart of everything we do helps ensure we stay focused on helping individuals, families and entire communities to thrive.

 Clean Water